kyleteal/garden_water/README.md

 [How to setup MQTT in HA](https://www.home-assistant.io/integrations/mqtt/)

-I have an MQTT server setup locally, however if you are just getting started I reccomend [CloudMQTT](https://www.cloudmqtt.com/). <br>-- [How to setup an MQTT server quickly](https://www.cloudmqtt.com/docs/index.html)
+I have an MQTT server setup locally, however if you are just getting started, I recommend [CloudMQTT](https://www.cloudmqtt.com/). <br>-- [How to setup an MQTT server quickly](https://www.cloudmqtt.com/docs/index.html)
 <br>-- [How to setup an MQTT locally](https://appcodelabs.com/introduction-to-iot-build-an-mqtt-server-using-raspberry-pi)

 ## Water Lines

 On the other end of the valve is a simple hose, this is connected to a PVC loop in the garden that has small holes drilled into it.
-I reccomend drilling only a few holes in the line while the tank is about 1/4 full.
+I recommend drilling only a few holes in the line while the tank is about 1/4 full.
 Test pressure and add holes as needed to adjust.

 ## Components